Movement (New Order album): Sound

 Musically, Movement is a transitional album.
-References to Ian Curtis appear on the songs "ICB" (rumoured to be an acronym for 'Ian Curtis Buried', confirmed by Peter Hook in a 2013 interview) and "The Him".
-The expansion of the sonic palette heard on Closer is also present on this album with synths on all but the opening track and electronic percussion (especially on "Truth").
-Hook's bass takes on a melodic role while Gilbert provides the low end on the songs "Chosen Time" and "Denial".
-However, despite this continuity, Movement also hints at New Order's distinct sound on its later albums.
-Tracks such as "Senses" flirt with funkier guitar motifs than Joy Division, and "Dreams Never End" is the only song on this album with the classic guitar-bass-drums line-up.
+References to Ian Curtis appear on the song "ICB" (an initialism for 'Ian Curtis Buried', as confirmed by Peter Hook in a 2013 interview) Keith Gwyllim of Stylus Magazine described it: "Most of Movement is filled with droning post-punk dirges shot through with veins of electro-pop and primitive dub-sounding experiments.
+For all intents and purposes, an extension of the final recorded songs of Joy Division, such as "Isolation" and "Love Will Tear Us Apart".

 In a questionnaire interview with the fanzine Artificial Life (No. 2, Nov.
 1982), the band were asked if they were happy with the album to which they replied, "We were happy with the songs, not all happy with the production."
 Peter Hook later revealed, "We were confused musically ...
 Our songwriting wasn't coming together.
 I don't know how we pulled out of that one.
 I actually liked Movement, but I know why nobody else likes it.
 It was good for the first two-and-a-half minutes, then it dipped."